dtcenter/METplus/docs/Users_Guide/index.rst

 **Acknowledgments**

-We thank all the METplus sponsors including: DTC partners (NOAA, NCAR, USAF, and NSF), along with NOAA/Office of Atmospheric Research (OAR), NOAA/Office of Science and Technology Integration, NOAA/Weather Program Office (WPO, formerly Office of Weather and Air Quality), and the Naval Research Laboratory (NRL).
+We thank all of the METplus sponsors including:
+DTC partners (NOAA, NCAR, USAF, and NSF), along with NOAA/Office of Atmospheric Research (OAR), NOAA/National Weather Service,
+NOAA/Joint Technology Transfer Program (JTTI), NOAA/Subseasonal to Seasonal (S2S) Project, NOAA/Unified Forecast System Research to Operations Project (UFS R2O), Met Office, and the
+Naval Research Laboratory (NRL).
 Thanks also go to the staff at the Developmental Testbed Center for their help, advice, and many types of support.
-We released METplus Alpha in February 2017 and would not have made a decade of cutting-edge verification support without those who participated in DTC planning workshops and the NGGPS United Forecast System Strategic Implementation Plan Working Groups (UFS SIP WGs).
+We released METplus Alpha in February 2017 and would not have made a decade of cutting-edge verification support without those who participated in DTC planning workshops and the United Forecast System Working Groups (UFS WGs).
+Finally, the National Center for Atmospheric Research (NCAR) is sponsored by NSF.